nitinkc/nitinkc.github.io/_posts/Java/2022-08-07-lambda-expressions.md

 | And another format will take the first argument from the lambda, and use that to invoke a method.
 The remaining arguments from the lambda are then passed as the method arguments to that invocation. | SomeClass::instanceMethod  | String::toUpperCase     | s -> s.toUpperCase()           |
 | Case gain takes the lambdas arguments and passes them to a constructor                                                                                                                                | SomeClass::new             | Employee::new           | () -> new Employee()           |

+* Strategy pattern. writing a function to be called from Lambda